Skip to table of contents

 The Academic Appeals policy is available:

-2.12 - University Student Professional Behavior
+2.10 - University Student Professional Behavior Updated: 4/30/2025

 The University, College, and Department Student Professional Behavior policies relate to the ethical and professional behavior of students.
 These policies refer to the expected overall professional behaviors of students.
-Failure to follow these policies may result in sanctions and/or disciplinary action.
-Students should refer to the most recent version of each policy.

 These policies and procedures are described more fully in the following: